 I have always been very open about my life, I never felt I had anything to hide.
 I have never been in any scandal, I always kept away from scandals, I have a sense of knowing when to get out of it and when not to, and I have never done anything to hurt anyone.
 So now I’m just glad to be waltzing around and enjoy my life more than I ever have.

-And health-wise?
-Because you’re still in good shape.
+And health wise?
+Because you’re still in great shape.

 Don’t smoke, don’t drink, don’t do drugs, and get enough sleep.
 A healthy life style will increase your life span considerably.

 Los Angeles, California